- Save up to 20% on admission fees and see the permanent exhibitions at three top museums in Madrid with one card

 Named for Queen Sofia and dedicated to late 19th and 20th-century art, this stunning building was enhanced by a modern extension in 2005 by French architect Jean Nouvel to the tune of €92 million.
 Roughly 20,000 works of art have their home here, with masterpieces by both Spanish and international artists.
 Don't miss Picasso’s Guernica, the world's most famous anti-war painting, and works by Braque, Miro, and 20 or so pieces by Salvador Dalí.

-- Swap your smartphone voucher for the Paseo del Arte Card at the Thyssen Museum
+Swap your smartphone voucher for the Paseo del Arte Card at the Thyssen Museum, the Reina Sofia or the Prado Museum.

 - Cancellations are not possible for this ticket